netreplica/templates/README.md

 ## Make symbolic links using NetBox `platform.slug`

 Now that you created the template files, check relevant Device records in NetBox – specifically, what Platform is used in their configuration.
 If no Platform is configured currently, create a Platform record that would describe NOS used on these devices.
-In our example, we should create the following Platform record for SONiC NOS.
-When exporting a topology, `nrx` would use `platform.slug` value as node `kind`.
-Note, that although we used `sonic-vs` for our template names because this is how Containerlab identifies SONiC nodes, in NetBox you would typically use a `platform.name` and `platform.slug` that match NOS name on a physical device.
+In our example, we should create a Platform record for SONiC NOS.
+Importing the CSV below into Platforms would do it:

 ```CSV
 name,slug
 SONiC,sonic
 ```

+When exporting a topology, `nrx` would use `platform.slug` value as node `kind`.
+Note, that although we used `sonic-vs` for our template names because this is how Containerlab identifies SONiC nodes, in NetBox you would typically use a `platform.name` and `platform.slug` that match NOS name on a physical device.
+For example, `eos` for Arista EOS, instead of `ceos` for Arista cEOSLab.

 Different NetBox users may have very different Platform records.
 To support `platform.slug` values in your database, create symbolic links that map `slug` value to template names.
 For our SONiC case, we need to map `sonic` to `sonic-vs.j2`.
 Here is how: